Dasharo/docs/docs/kb/fwupd.md

 fwupd update.
 Failing to do so won't do any harm to the system, but the update will be rejected.

-Intel ME needs to be switched to the `Disabled (HAP)` state using the Setup Menu to perform the update.
-It cannot be done automatically by fwupd.
+Intel ME needs to be switched to the `Disabled (HAP)` state in the Setup Menu to perform the update.
+This step cannot be done automatically by fwupd.
 Afterwards, Intel ME needs to be manually turned back on if desired.

 Check [Intel Management Engine Options](../dasharo-menu-docs/dasharo-system-features.md#intel-management-engine-options) documentation for details on how to set ME mode to `Disabled (HAP)`.